cbrownstein/cbrownstein.github.io/index.md

 Accordingly, ssh will use gpg-agent instead of ssh-agent and now finally you will be able to use the authentication subkey on your YubiKey.

-Run gpgxx from a terminal.
+Run `gpgconf --reload gpg-agent` from a terminal.
 This command makes gpg-agent reload gpg-agent.conf.
 We want to make sure it know SSH support has been enabled.

 If your YubiKey is not already plugged in, plug it in now.
 Run ssh-add -L from a terminal and you should see your PGP public key.
 You are now ready to